 RespectAbility is a proud partner of www.InclusiveAmerica.org, a nonprofit which is working to develop slates of qualified diverse candidates for every relevant position so we can provide a positive alternative to the status-quo.
 We are working to support policies that increase diversity, equity and inclusion in the public sector.
 For example, we supported their Pledge for Diversity, Equity, and Inclusion.

-Join us to hear from an expert panel who will discuss navigating the “Plum Book” and identify the process for being considered for political appointments.
+Learn from an expert panel who discussed navigating the “Plum Book” and identified the process for being considered for political appointments.
 Learn how YOU can make a difference in the next Administration!

 Janet LaBreck (Moderator) – RespectAbility

 Janet L. LaBreck (she/her/hers) is a Vice Chair of RespectAbility’s Board of Directors.
 In February of 2013, President Barack Obama announced some key administration posts, including his intent to nominate LaBreck, known as a national thought leader and key note presenter as the Commissioner of the Rehabilitation Services Administration (RSA), within the United States Department of Education.
 In August of 2013, LaBreck was confirmed by the United States Senate as the Commissioner of RSA.
 RSA was established to provide leadership and resources to assist state and other agencies providing vocational rehabilitation services (VR) to individuals with disabilities to maximize their employment, independence and integration into the community and workforce.